Mon–Fri 9am–6pm

 Common questions

 Most specialist BTL lenders require a minimum 25% deposit (75% LTV) for adverse credit borrowers.
-Some may require 30–40% depending on the severity of the adverse credit.
+Depending on the severity of the credit issues, some lenders may require 30–40% deposit.
+A larger deposit gives you access to more lenders and lower rates.

 Yes, though your options are more limited.
 Some lenders require prior landlord experience for adverse credit applications.
-Others will consider first-time landlords with a strong rental yield and a satisfactory exit strategy.
+Others will consider first-time landlords with a strong rental yield and a credible exit strategy.
+Being willing to accept a slightly lower LTV can open additional options.

 Not automatically.
-The age, value and whether the CCJ is satisfied all affect your options.
+The age, value, and whether the CCJ is satisfied all affect your options.
 A satisfied CCJ registered more than 2–3 years ago has much less impact than a recent unsatisfied one.
+Some specialist BTL lenders will consider unsatisfied CCJs at lower LTVs.

 Ready to find your BTL lender?